gavinleroy/FPGA-robot/README.md

 a soundbox, infared sensor, and a Digilent Basys2-Basys3 board.
 Your constraints file will need to reflect which board and environemt you are using.

--Our Robot was controlled by a Sony tv remote, my partner did not decode the remote signal but rather counted the wavelenght coming in.
-An improvement on the project would be to decote the signal coming in making it a more accurate reading.
+-Our Robot was controlled by a Sony tv remote, my partner did not decode the remote signal but rather counted the wavelength coming in.
+An improvement on the project would be to decode the signal coming in making it a more accurate reading.